 Application

-To declare your intent to pursue the certificate, develop and submit your learning contract.
-Your learning contract will be a proposal (no longer than 2 pages in length) documenting how and when you intend to fulfill the requirements for the teaching certificate of completion.
+To declare your intent to pursue the badge, develop and submit your learning contract.
+Your learning contract will be a proposal (no longer than 2 pages in length) documenting how and when you intend to fulfill the requirements for the teaching badge of completion.
 You will work closely with your graduate director to create this document.
 There are various ways to fulfill the requirements, and your plan should be individualized for your own course of study.
 The creation of the learning contract facilitates the development of a plan that is meaningful and appropriate for you.
 Once you have written your learning contract, submit copies to your graduate director and to the Graduate School at graduate@binghamton.edu.

 Completion